 I came out of the US Navy and began substituting for a friend.
 He eventually needed to move on, and I took over his student load and have beening doing it ever since.

 I have worked with just about every kind of student one can imagine.
-I've taught folks as young as five years old and as old at seventy-five.
 I have worked with people who have had severe learning challenges as well as those who have been legally blind.
 I have dealt with folks who have had serious physical injuries.
 My only critieria is: if the student wants to learn, I will find a way to make that happen.
 I don't turn anyone down who has desire.

 I stay pretty busy teaching.
 Between my private studio, Academy of Guitar and my teaching position at Pierce College, my time it pretty well tied up.
 For this reason there are not too many "events" on my agenda.
 However, I do love to go to concerts of all musical styles whenever the opportunity arises.
 I've recently seen Mellisa Etheridge in concert.
 I've also see such legends as the Beatles, Jimi Hendrix, Led Zeppelin, Pink Floyd plus too many others to mention.
 If there is music involves, I'll love being involved with it!